lana Buckley

 • From the centre of the chin towards the earlobes

-• From the outer corner of the eye, along the lower eyelid, towards the inner corner of the eye
+• From the outer corner of the eye, along the lower eyelid, towards the inner corner

 Neck and Décolleté Massage Lines